vishaltiger/backend-interview/README.md

  example {
   connectionString:Process.env.DatabaseUrl in the connection with knex and pg }
+ 3. need to use CORS for cross origin in node js

 # specs
 1. user can post new order using 'http://localhost:3000/addOrder'